darlanxw/slack-block-builder-docs/docs/surfaces/message.md

 Message.deleteOriginal()
 ```

-Sets this option to &#x60;true&#x60;, which means when sent, this message will delete the message that is the origin of the interaction payload.
+Sets this option to `true`, which means when sent, this message will delete the message that is the origin of the interaction payload.
 Used when working with response URLs.
 ```javascript
 Message.ephemeral()
 ```

-Sets the response type to be &#x60;ephemeral&#x60;, which makes the message only visible to the user to which it is sent.
+Sets the response type to be `ephemeral`, which makes the message only visible to the user to which it is sent.
 Used when sending a message to a channel or conversation with multiple users present.
 ```javascript
 Message.inChannel()
 ```

-Sets the response type to be &#x60;in_channel&#x60;, which makes the message only visible everyone in the channel or conversation to which it is sent.
+Sets the response type to be `in_channel`, which makes the message only visible everyone in the channel or conversation to which it is sent.
 ```javascript
 Message.postAt(timestamp)
 ```